pratyakshm/WinRice/doc/Main-brief.md

 ## More Changes:

-- Set File Explorer to open This PC by default
+- Set File Explorer to open This PC by default.
-- Turn off Keyboard shortcut for Sticky keys
+- Turn off Keyboard shortcut for Sticky keys.
-- Use the Print screen button to open Screen snipping
+- If ShareX is installed, WinRice disables the Print Screen key behavior of launching the Snipping Tool.
-- If taskbar is found to not preview windows of opened apps correctly, an attempt is made to fix this.
+- If the taskbar is detected to have incorrect window preview behavior for opened apps, an attempt is made to fix it.

 ## 🔚 End of Windows Explorer section